Variational Umbrella Seeding for Calculating Nucleation Barriers

 However, challenges arise in applying the seeding technique.
 At its core, this technique relies on CNT approximations for the nucleation rate $J$ and the nucleation barrier $\Delta G^c$, given by

 Here $J_0$ denotes the kinetic prefactor, $k_B$ represents Boltzmann's constant, $T$ the temperature, $n_c$ the size of the critical nucleus, and $|\Delta \mu|$ is the supersaturation, i.e.\ the difference in chemical potential between the solid and liquid phases.
 From the CNT approximation, \Cref{eq:cnt-n}, it is evident that the nucleation barrier is directly determined by the critical nucleus size $n_c$.
 To calculate this size, an order parameter (or criterion) is required to distinguish between the nucleus and the surrounding parent phase.
 Different order parameter choices yield different nucleus sizes, and consequently, different nucleation barriers.
 Thus the results of seeding simulations depend on the order parameter choice.
-In contrast, more rigorous rare-event methods such as Umbrella Sampling and metadynamics have been shown to depend only weakly on the chosen criterion for measuring the nucleus size.
+In contrast, \replace{}{the barrier heights obtained with} more rigorous rare-event methods such as Umbrella Sampling and metadynamics have been shown to \replace{depend only weakly}{depend less sensitively} on the chosen criterion for measuring the nucleus size.\cite{filion_crystal_2010,prestipino2018barrier}

 In this Article, we introduce a computational method that addresses the limitations of the seeding technique.
 Like seeding, it relies on classical nucleation theory to estimate the nucleation barrier.
 However, it borrows ideas from Umbrella Sampling to improve this estimate.
-This combination results in Variational Umbrella Seeding, a method for estimating the barrier that is faster than Umbrella Sampling, while being more accurate than seeding.
+This combination results in Variational Umbrella Seeding, a method for estimating the barrier that is faster than Umbrella Sampling, while being more {accurate} than seeding.